-Your research should include things like surveys, interviews, and focus groups.
+Your research should include things like interviews, focus groups, and surveys, whether they are in digital survey form or paper form.
 The more information you can get before officially launching your business, the better choices you’ll make.
 You’ll have a better idea of which business models work and how you can adjust yours to be more flexible and adaptable to changing situations.

 You can take the information gathered from market research into the creation of your business plan, which should be your next step.

 Business plans can look slightly different for everyone.
 However, it needs to be a clear outline of what your company will look like and how it will be run.
 Most business plans include things like a mission statement, a description of the business, and a marketing plan.

 You should also list out the different departments you’ll be utilizing in your business, and how each one will be used.
 Some of the most crucial departments are: